-True orthodontic emergencies are very rare, but when they do occur we are available to you.
-As a general rule, you should call the office when you experience severe pain or when you have a painful appliance problem that you can’t take care of yourself.
+Having an orthodontic emergency can ruin your day.
+True orthodontic emergencies are very rare, but when they do occur, we are available to you.
+As a general rule, you should call the office (706-549-4748) when you experience severe pain or when you have a painful appliance problem that you can’t take care of yourself.
 We’ll be able to schedule an appointment to resolve the problem.
 You might be surprised to learn that you may be able to temporarily solve many problems yourself until you schedule an appointment with our office.
 When working with your appliances, you need to know the names of the parts of your appliances so you can identify what part is broken or out of place.
 After alleviating your discomfort, it is very important that you still call our office as soon as possible to schedule a time to repair the problem.
 Allowing your appliance to remain damaged for an extended period of time may result to disruptions in your treatment plan.

-- When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
+- After your appliances are placed, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
 This can be relieved by rinsing your mouth with a warm saltwater mouthwash.
 Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.
 Placing Orabase on the affected area may help; this can be found in a pharmacy.
 If the tenderness is severe, take aspirin or whatever you normally take for headache or similar pain.

 - The lips, cheeks and tongue may also become irritated for one to two weeks as they toughen and become accustomed to the surface of the braces.
 You can put wax on the braces to lessen this.
 We’ll show you how!